KjellKod/g3log/API.markdown

   ### custom logging levels
   Custom logging levels can be created and used.
 When defining a custom logging level you set the value for it as well as the text for it.
 You can re-use values for other levels such as *INFO*, *WARNING* etc or have your own values.
 Any value with equal or higher value than the *FATAL* value will be considered a *FATAL* logging level.

+  **To keep in mind when adding your own custom levels.**
+1. If the cmake option `G3_DYNAMIC_LOGGING` is enabled then you must use `g3::only_change_at_initialization::addLogLevel(...)` to give g3log a record of your logging level and if it is an enabled or disbled logging level.
+1. If the cmake `G3_DYNAMIC_LOGGING` is turned OFF, then giving g3log a record of your logging level with 'addLogLevel(...) is **not needed** since no `"disbled/enabled"` check will happen - all logging levels will be considered enabled.

   Example:
   ```cpp